PayorCRM/help/how-customers-pay.md

-# How customers pay you
+# How customers can pay you

 This guide will show you various ways your customers can pay you through the payorCRM product